T3M1N4L/Vocab-v2/README.md

 # Vocab-v2
-A Vocab Study Dump I made in 8th  grade (very bare bones website) - but i try to make it better
+A Vocab Study Dump I made in 7th grade - but i try to make it better for 8th grade

+## New features

+* WAYYYYY better UI
+* Uses `lessons.json` to get all the info:
+    * The lesson number
+    * Quizlet, Knowt, Gimkit, and Blooket link
+    * Alternative button for roots [not yet implemented, will be implemented in next update]